-Another advantage is that Tailwind offers a set of prefixes that allow you to specify behavior in particular cases.
-For example, you could add a class such as hover: bg-blue-500, where the hover prefix would apply the class and change the background color when the user hovers over the button.
-Tailwind also provides a set of prefixes that allow you to specify different behaviors at different screen sizes.
-These prefixes are one reason why using a Tailwind class like bg-blue-500 is better than using the document object model (DOM) style attribute directly, as in style="background-color: #cdcdcd".
+Another advantage is that Tailwind offers a set of modifiers that allow you to specify behavior in particular cases.
+For example, you could add a class such as hover:bg-blue-500, where the hover modifier causes the background color to be changed only when the user hovers over the button.
+Tailwind also provides a set of modifiers that allow you to specify different behaviors at different screen sizes.
+These modifiers are one reason why using a Tailwind class like bg-blue-500 is better than using the document object model (DOM) style attribute directly, as in style="background-color: #cdcdcd".